Cannon Brawl

 Developer: Turtle Sandbox | Turtle Sandbox | Release Date: 2014 | Genre: Action / Indie / Strategy | Website: Official Website | Format: Digital Download

 What’s a princess to do when her jealous uncle decides he wants to take over her father’s kingdom?
-Jump in her airship and engage in some warfare of course!
+Jump in her airship and engage in some warfare, of course!
 Cannon Brawl might be light on story, but it more than makes up for it with some explosive action.
-With its blend of real time strategy and artillery gameplay Cannon Brawl is a game that doesn’t let up for one second and keeps you on your toes for the duration of each match.
+With its blend of real-time strategy and artillery gameplay, Cannon Brawl is a game that doesn’t let up for one second and keeps you on your toes for the duration of each match.

-Cannon Brawl places you in direct control of a very maneuverable airship with which to zoom around the rather small levels.
-The visuals are 2-D, so you view everything from a side-on perspective, which can make the game look a bit like Worms or even Angry Birds at first glance.
+Cannon Brawl places you in direct control of a very maneuverable airship with which to zoom around the relatively small levels.
+The visuals are 2D, so you view everything from a side-on perspective, which can make the game look a bit like Worms or even Angry Birds at first glance.
 Each match begins with you and your opponent placed on opposite ends of the level, each with a castle to protect.
 Whoever loses their castle loses the match, so protecting it is your top priority.
-Apart from a few of the captains, your airship doesn’t have any direct attacks, so you must build structures with which to take the offense.
+Apart from a few of the captains, your airship doesn’t have any direct attacks, so you must build structures to go on the offense.
 Your airship is also invulnerable, so you don’t have to worry about getting hit by anything.
 Each map has limited resource points where you can build a mine to generate cash.
-If the mine is blown up you lose the ability to gather the resource until it is rebuilt, but because the terrain is destructible, it is also possible to blow up the resource point.
+If the mine is blown up, you lose the ability to gather the resource until it is rebuilt, but because the terrain is destructible, it is also possible to blow up the resource point.
 If this happens, no mining can be done there, but you do unlock new ways to generate income later in the game.

 System Requirements